Brushing and Toothpaste for Children

 regularly and correctly.
 At least twice a day is advised.
 Plaque is a thin, sticky

 What is the correct method for teeth brushing?

 Every mouth is different, and there is more than one effective way to brush.
 Deciding

-which way is best for your child depends largely on your child's teeth positions and
+which way is best for your child depends largely on their teeth positions and gum

-gum condition.
-Talk with your child's pediatric dentist or primary care provider to
+condition.
+Talk with your child's pediatric dentist or primary care provider to decide which

-Generally, most healthcare providers recommend a circular method for brushing.
-This
+Generally, most healthcare providers advise a circular method for brushing.
+This includes

-includes brushing only a small group of teeth at a time -- slowly covering the entire
+brushing only a small group of teeth at a time, slowly covering the entire mouth.
+A

-mouth.
-A circular or elliptical motion is important, as using a back and forth motion
+circular or elliptical motion is important, as using a back-and-forth motion may cause: